lnay/sagetex-blog/thought.md

 ### 2) Include plot creation into the document build
 (add tiny example)

-Instead of generating plots programmatically inside the latex document, most people use separate tools to create diagrams.
+Instead of generating plots programmatically inside the LaTeX document, most people use separate tools to create diagrams.
 Idealogically, this impacts reproducibility of the research.
-But via SageTex, it's also easier to use the same expressions to generate latex formulae, as creating a plot.
+But via SageTex, it's also easier to use the same expressions to generate LaTeX formulae, as creating a plot.

 # TIP 1: SageMath plot sizing